abhay7dev/Arch-Install-Guide/README.md

 For old install guide, go to https://github.com/EpicGamer007/Arch-Install-Guide/blob/main/KDE%20Plasma%2BWindows.md

-# Arch Linux Install Guide

-This is an install guide for my laptop.
-If you are going to try this guide, make sure to check your hardware, and make any changes necesary.
-**READ THE COMMENTS IN THE CODE BLOCKS**.
-The contain important information.
-This guide is seperated into two sections, `Inital Install`, and `Post Install`.
-This guide has the following:
-* Dual boot with Windows (tested on 10, should work with 11)
-* UEFI Mode
-* Remote ssh for install if required
-* 2 partitions - Boot, Encrypted Root (LUKS)
-* Optional Swapfile
-* Grub Boot Manager (Check [the Old Guide](https://github.com/EpicGamer007/Arch-Install-Guide/blob/main/Old%20Guide.md#boot-manager-and-networkmanager) for refind boot manager)
-* KDE Plasma and web browsers
-* ClamAV (Antivirus)
-* ZSH + ohmyzsh + powerlevel10k
-* And More

-## Initial Install

 ### Windows setup
 * Disable Secure Boot
 * Go to `regedit.msc` and go to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation`.
 Add a new QWORD called `RealTimeIsUniversal` and give it a value of `1`.
 You do not have to touch the Settings App for time and date